 There have been many scary moments along the way, which is probably true for any entrepreneur running a small business.
 Almost all of my most memorable scary moments involve technology failing at extremely inopportune times.
 It’s rare that this happens because we keep everything updated and well-maintained, but sometimes hardware or software just stops working and you have what feels like milliseconds to figure out what is going on and how to get it fixed.

 Last year, my recording software abruptly stopped loading, ultimately resulting in a switch to a different software program with a significant learning curve.
 This happened right at the start of the year, with a full lineup of jobs waiting to be recorded.
 It was pretty stressful for a few days as we figured out what we needed to do to get back up and running while ensuring clients received everything they needed on time.

 For a voice over talent, if you’re not recording, you’re not making money.
 So you have to be able to troubleshoot things quickly and come up with a solution.
-Beyond my husband, who has some good technology experience and know-how, I have several tech and audio experts I can call on when necessary.
+Beyond my husband, who has some good technical experience and know-how, I have several techs and audio experts I can call on when necessary.